guilhermedemouraa/Vive-Tracker-3-D-Data-Visualization/README.md

 # Example
 In addition to the script, this repository also includes examples of ATVs' coordinates in CSV files.
 These files are used as input for the script and provide a demonstration of how the script can be applied to real-world data.
-Additionally, an extra excel file is provided which contains the calculation of metrics that assist in determining which column (x, y, z) corresponds to each axis (X, Y, Z).
-This file serves as an example of how the script can be used to analyze and understand the data.
-It is important to note that users should have the necessary software to open and work with csv and excel files.